 Closed Monday and Tuesday

-Bierhaus has yet to reopen its Oakland outpost, but after a few weeks of limited service it fully reopened its Walnut Creek location after a lengthy pandemic shutdown.
+Bierhaus has shuttered its Oakland outpost, but after a few weeks of limited service it fully reopened its Walnut Creek location after a lengthy pandemic shutdown.

 With a vast outdoor dining space (“just like what we have at home,” my German dining companion said) the spot is a solid pick for any Octoberfest-ing you have in mind, with umbrellas to block the sun and heating elements for after sundown.
 The beer list is a nice list of local faves (Moonlight’s Death & Taxes, two Ghost Town IPAs) and surprises (Hen House’s half-day sour, for example), and you could easily make a night of it on brews alone.